Duvie728/CRUD-DJANGO-APPLICATION/README.md

 =======
-Shout to Zuri team for the priviledge to learn coding. thank to all the mentors .
+Shout to Zuri team for the priviledge to  be in the Tech space and learn coding.
+Thank  you to all the mentors.
 God bless you all